asosnovsky/flic2hass/README.md

 * Can you add support for audio?

    It seems that the SDK does not have support to control the onboard audio.
 I did post this on the [community board so +1](https://community.flic.io/topic/18350/add-support-for-playing-sounds) and maybe it will get there!

+* Can you add support for LED control?

+   This is also not yet [supported by SDK](https://community.flic.io/topic/18197/flic-button-led-control/3)